-{\bf Axelrod model.} An interesting variant of the Axelrod model~\cite{Axelrod1997dissemination} was introduced and studies in~\cite{singh2012accelerating}.
-The authors study a variant of the Axelrod model on a network with a homophily driven rewiring rule imposed.
-In this model, network nodes represent individuals.
-A set of $F$ independent attributes defines every node's state.
+{\bf Axelrod model.} An exciting variant of the Axelrod model~\cite{Axelrod1997dissemination} was introduced and studied in Ref.~\cite{singh2012accelerating}.
+The authors study a variant of the Axelrod model in a network with a homophily-driven rewiring rule imposed.
+In this model, network nodes represent individuals endowed with sets of $F$-independent attributes that define every node's state.
 Each attribute can take one of $q$ distinct traits represented by integers in the range $[0, q-1]$.
-Initially, each attribute of each node randomly chooses its value from $q$ integers.
+Initially, each attribute of each node uniformly randomly chooses its value from among $q$ integers.

 The network is interconnected randomly as an Erdos-Renyi (ER) random graph with the given average degree $\langle k \rangle$.
-Each time step randomly selects a node $i$ and then its neighbor $j$.
-Then, the similarity between nodes $i$ and $j$ is computed by counting the number of attributes for which $i$ and $j$ possess the same trait.
-If the similarity is equal to or above the given threshold, the influence step is executed.
-In it, node $j$ adopts the trait of node $i$ for the randomly chosen attribute from those for which nodes $i$ and $j$ currently do not agree.
-Otherwise, the rewiring step dissolves the link between $i$ and $j$ and replaces it by a link from $i$ to randomly selected node $k$ from those not already connected to $i$.
-The authors show that with these dynamics and in the presence of committed agents whose fraction exceeds the critical value, the consensus time becomes logarithmic in the network size $N$.
-Moreover, the author also demonstrates that slight changes in the interaction rules can produce strikingly different results in the scaling behavior of consensus time, $T_c$.
+At each time step, the system uniformly randomly selects a node $i$ and then selects its neighbor $j$.
+The similarity between nodes $i$ and $j$ is then computed by counting the number of attributes for which $i$ and $j$ possess the same trait.
+If the similarity is equal to or greater than the given threshold, the influence step is executed.
+Node $j$ adopts the trait of node $i$ for an attribute that is uniformly randomly chosen from among the attributes on which nodes $i$ and $j$ currently disagree.
+Otherwise, the rewiring step dissolves the link between $i$ and $j$ and replaces it with a link from $i$ to node $k$, a node that is uniformly randomly selected from among the nodes that are not connected.

+The authors show that with these dynamics and in the presence of a fraction of committed agents that exceeds the critical value, the consensus time becomes a logarithmic function of network size $N$.
+Moreover, the authors demonstrate that slight changes in the interaction rules can produce strikingly different results in the scaling behavior of the consensus time $T_c$.
 However, all the interaction rules tested in the study qualitatively preserve the benefits gained from the presence of committed agents.